I love the look and feel of vintage and antique items. My collections contain quite a few beautiful items that I enjoy sharing.

 Collecting different teacups is fairly inexpensive.
 A big selection of vintage ones may be found on eBay, RubyLane, and other internet sites.
 Many are in the $20 to $30 range.
 Older, very ornate, or scarce ones may be more pricey.
 Keep looking.
-You many even find teacups and saucers at local tag sales.
-You could also purchase cup and saucer sets and start a collection that will some day be vintage.
+You may even find teacups and saucers at local tag sales.
+You could also purchase a cup and saucer sets and start a collection that will someday be vintage.

 I have photographed the pottery marks and have them in a separate module below.

 Why don't you grab a cup of tea, sit back, and scroll through my collection?